 GNSS is utilized to track trains on low-density line networks.
 Automatic Train Control Systems use GNSS to ...

 Dangerous Goods Transportation

-Transportation of dangerous goods is one of the main security applications ...
+Transportation of dangerous goods is one of the leading security applications ...

-Time synchronization distortion of a Phasor Measurement Units can lead to ...
+Time synchronization distortion of Phasor Measurement Units can lead to ...